CodeYourFuture/syllabus-archive/html-css/lesson3.md

 # HTML/CSS 3
-- Design frameworks
+- HTML/CSS frameworks
-- Bootstrap 4 and HTML/CSS frameworks
+- Bootstrap 4
-- HTML forms
 - Git branching and pull requests
-- Naming patterns (OOCSS, BEM)
+- Personal Websites
+- Retrospective
 ---

-## Design Frameworks
+## HTML/CSS Frameworks

 A design framework is a collection of re-usable code snippets which you can use to build a website.
 It is sometimes called a "design system", "style guide", or "pattern library", and will usually consist of three things: